 What Is The Food For Life Catering Mark?

-Over 1.6 million Bronze, Silver or Gold meals are served every weekday (April 2016), in education and healthcare settings, workplaces and visitor attractions across the UK.
+Over 1.6 million Bronze, Silver or Gold level meals are served every weekday (April 2016), in education and healthcare settings, workplaces and visitor attractions across the UK.

-It’s not all about being organic … the entry-level Bronze award is largely concerned with delivering fresh, traceable food that meets nutritional guidelines.
+It’s not all about being organic…the entry-level Bronze Award is largely concerned with delivering fresh, traceable food that meets nutritional guidelines.

-The Silver and Gold awards focus more on use of organic produce, ethical and environmentally friendly food, locally sourced ingredients and steps to offer healthier menus.
+The Silver and Gold Awards focus more on use of organic produce, ethical and environmentally friendly food, locally sourced ingredients and steps to offer healthier menus.